 Nathaniel Williams joined UC Davis in 2012.
-He teaches business and technical writing, journalism, and other special topics in writing.
+He teaches business and technical writing, science writing, journalism, and other special topics in writing.
 His research encompasses the history of technology, American literature, religious studies, and science fiction.

 He has nearly a decade of experience as a professional technical writer, creating online help and instruction manuals for custom software and writing inspection reports of air pollution control devices.
 He led statewide software trainings for government WIC employees in Indiana, Louisiana, and Missouri.
 He also wrote grants and online teaching materials for AboutSF, an educational outreach project sponsored by the Science Fiction Research Association, the Science Fiction and Fantasy Writers of America, and the University of Kansas.